mckennapsean/dissertation/content/08-discuss.md

 mentor that coincided as the evaluator for the interviews.
 Due to limitations of time and availability throughout the project and to perform the evaluation, this was necessary, but we acknowledge that more robust evaluation would involve additional mentors or evaluators.
+Another future evaluation method is to interview visual designers on product teams in industry to assess with heuristics or gather feedback on the utility, usefulness, and impact of the design worksheets.
 One challenge is separating out the role of the mentor, would student groups have been as successful or confident going through their visualization design process?
 We determined that this interference was critical to maximize the potential knowledge we could obtain from utilizing